mgemaakbar/AACV/README.md

 All of the code in this repository are tested on Google Colab.
 Remember that if you try to run it on a different environment with different version of libraries installed, it might not guarantee compatibility with the code and result in errors.

-But note that the data preparation part of the code require very few dependencies, so it would most likely work just fine -- this warning applies to the training part of the code which was adopted from the links included in the notebooks.
+Note that the data preparation part of the code requires very few dependencies, so the data pereparation would most likely work just fine -- this reminder applies to the training part of the code which was adopted from the links included in the notebooks.

 Refer to the original documentation of the dataset: https://www.nuscenes.org/nuimages.
 Also download the dataset which is stored in ```.tgz``` file (as seen in the notebooks) in the official site.
 Use Google Drive to store the dataset so you can use it in the Python notebooks.